Are You Are Missing Winner: Background and recording

 Since the previous year's release of the critically acclaimed The Unutterable, Fall front man Mark E. Smith had replaced his entire band with a new line-up, a fact he acknowledges in a refrain in the album's opening track: "Not like the old one/We are the new Fall".

 The group was short of money at the time, so the album was recorded very quickly in a cheap studio.
 Guitarist Ben Pritchard described the making of the album as a "very miserable experience [...]
 There were rats running around.
 There was a weightlifter's gymnasium above us, you'd be recording a take and suddenly you'd hear BOOM dropping barbells and dumb-bells on the floor and you'd have to stop and start again".

-The Unutterable's flirtation with drum and bass is replaced on Are You Are Missing Winner by keyboard-less, more rockabilly-influenced sound.
+The Unutterable's flirtation with drum and bass is replaced with a rockabilly-influenced sound and limited use of electronic keyboards.
 The album features a cover version of the northern soul track "Gotta See Jane", originally by R. Dean Taylor (The Fall had previously achieved a minor hit in 1987 with a version of Taylor's "There's a Ghost in My House").
 Also featured are versions of Lead Belly's "The Bourgeois Blues", as "Bourgeois Town", and of Iggy Pop's "African Man", as "Ibis-Afro Man", the latter being particularly experimental with different recordings of the track frequently playing simultaneously throughout.

 "Kick the Can" takes its title from an episode of The Twilight Zone.

 The album's release was so rushed that the tracks weren't even mastered properly, resulting in wildly uneven audio levels and quality.
 It was remastered in 2006 for a Castle Communications reissue.